andrew89tm/ansible_tutorial/README.md

 # ansible_tutorial

-THis is my awesome Ansible repository!
+This is my awesome Ansible repository!
+This is my 2nd commit!